 - Check the details and then click Confirm and Merge.

-We now have one profile for Cindy, will all of her details including:
+We now have one record for Cindy, will all of her details including:

-- The external IDs from the old and new data sources.
+- The external IDs from the old and new sources.

 - A record of her net payments.

-The profile will contain her entire subscription and transaction history from both profiles:
+The record contains her entire subscription and transaction history from both records:

-When the old and new customer profiles have been merged, the customer will still have two subscriptions, one churn movement, and one reactivation movement.
+When the old and new customer records have been merged, the customer will still have two subscriptions, one churn movement, and one reactivation movement.

-With everything in one profile, we can use the data editing tools to connect the two subscriptions and remove the false churn and reactivation movements.
+With everything in one record, use the data editing tools to connect the two subscriptions and remove the false churn and reactivation movements.

-- In the customer profile, scroll down to the MRR chart and click Connect Subscriptions.
+- In the customer record, scroll down to Monthly Recurring Revenue and click CONNECT SUBSCRIPTIONS.

 - Click both subscription lines.